 One of the financial products gaining a lot of attention lately is the Health Savings Account (HSA).
-This is because the HSA makes it possible for you to set aside money for your medical expenses without a lot of trouble.
-And because HSAs are connected to high deductible health plans (HDHP), they are usually used in conjunction with lower health insurance premiums.
+The HSA allows you to set aside money for your medical expenses without a lot of trouble.

 That’s the critical thing to remember about the HSA.
 The money is yours.
-No matter who is offering the account, the money is yours.
-It’s even possible for you to open an HSA with a custodian that isn’t your employer’s choice, or your health plan’s choice.
-And you can rollover your HSA to another custodian as you like.
+No matter who offers the account, the money is yours.
+You can even open an HSA with a custodian that isn’t your employer’s or your health plan’s choice.
+And, you can roll over your HSA to another custodian as you like.

-And, unlike Flexible Savings Accounts, the money is your HSA does not expire at the end of the year.
-You can leave your money in your HSA indefinitely, even if your health care plan changes and you are no longer eligible to contribute to an HSA.
+Unlike Flexible Savings Accounts, the money in your HSA does not expire at the end of the year.
+You can leave your money in your HSA indefinitely, even if your health care plan changes and you are no longer eligible to contribute to it.

 If you do it right, having your HSA can be like having another investment account.

 Review your health care plan to see if you are eligible for a health savings account.
 HSA-eligible health care plans are becoming more popular with both employers and employees because they tend to offer lower premiums than other health care plans.

 You can also find HSA-eligible health care plans if you do not have an employer-sponsored plan.
 Some of these plans exist on the Affordable Care Act exchanges.
 Many individual health care plans you can find through companies such as eHealthInsurance are also HSA-eligible.

 Once you open your HSA, you can invest your funds accordingly.
 Investing in an HSA can be easier when your bank automatically links your HSA to an investment account.